elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-4-2-deploy-and-test-vmware-ft.md

 *   1 vCPU
 *   No RDMs
-*   Remember not to take snapshots of the VM or don&#8217;t include this VM in the backup inventory
+*   Remember not to take snapshots of the VM or don't include this VM in the backup inventory
 *   Use a Supported OS

 ### Use VMware best practices to prepare a vSphere environment for FT

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability ESXi 5.0</a>":

 > **Best Practices for Fault Tolerance**
 > To ensure optimal Fault Tolerance results, VMware recommends that you follow certain best practices